paulogmota/Bugbounty-VPS-config/Readme.md

-# My bug bounty automation environment setup
+# My bug bounty automation VPS setup
 I'm sharing here all the tools and configs I generally use in my VPS for bug bounty and general security testing.
 This repo was initially private so I could use if I had any trouble with my OS, but I decided to publish it.
 Feel free to contribute
 I always use Ubuntu 22.04 for my private servers.
 ## Pre requisites